CenturyLinkCloud/mdw/mdw/build.md

   - git push origin --tags

 9 - Publish using Jenkins (http://lxdenvmtc143.dev.qintra.com:8181/jenkins):
-  - To publish on internal repo (lxdenvmtc143)- mdw6-publish-maven-internal (or -SNAPSHOT) (always run this job)
+  - To publish on internal repo (lxdenvmtc143)- mdw6-publish-maven-internal (or -SNAPSHOT) (always run this job, this updates buildpacks too)
   - To publish on Maven Central repository by using mdw6-publish-maven-central (or -SNAPSHOT) (optional job)
   - Review console output for errors.